DoodleScheduling/hiring-challenges/frontend-engineer/README.md

 We expect to hear back from you in **one week** from now, latest.

 # What we expect
 It is OK if the assignment is not completed.
-Try to prioritize by what you think is more important.
+Try to prioritize it by what you think is more important.
 Tell us what motivated your technology choices, how you tackled the task, what you would do differently were you given more time, what you would differently a second time around, etc.